Tsubulko/rsschool-cv/cv.md

 ***

 ### About myself:
-*Last year I graduated from Belarusian State Umiversity of Informatics and Radioelectronics, my specialization is “Automated Information Processing Systems”.
+*Last year I graduated from Belarusian State University of Informatics and Radioelectronics, my specialization is “Automated Information Processing Systems”.
 While studying at the university, I became interested in the Frontend direction and decided to deepen my knowledge in this area.
 As the result I continue improving my skills by courses and having some internships.*

 ### Skills and Proficiency: